sghuang19/portfolio/source/_posts/dual-domain.md

 | CNAME |  `www`   |    `sghuang.com`    |
 | CNAME | `notes`  | `notes.sghuang.com` |

-The A record is resolved to an internal IP address that is conventionally used as a "dead end".
-We need this record to be present for the subsequent forwarding rules to be applied, otherwise "server not found" error will prevent users from accessing this URL at the first place.
+The A record resolves to an internal IP address conventionally used as a "dead end".
+We need this record to be present for the subsequent forwarding rules to be applied; otherwise, a "server not found" error will prevent users from accessing this URL in the first place.

-The CNAME records with name `@` and `www` ensures both `guanchao.pro` and `www.guanchao.pro` are resolved to `sghuang.com`.
+The CNAME records with name `@` and `www` ensure both `guanchao.pro` and `www.guanchao.pro` are resolved to `sghuang.com`.

 The final CNAME record is straightforward.